 - Review and analyse how the dynamics of power and influence can be used in policy development seeking professional practice change.

-- Reflect upon and evaluate examples of innovative policy development processes applicable to mental health and corrections.
+- Reflect upon and evaluate examples of innovative policy development processes applicable to ageing and juvenile justice.

 - Demonstrate practical skills for policy development, including liaison with key stakeholders and collaborative approaches.